SirVolta/HandyCAN/InterlinkNode/README.md

 # Interlink Node
 The interlink node faclitates comms between the PC an the CAN network

+## Clear To Send
+Active low output indicating weather the interlink node is ready to send a packet.
+This way the PC can know when the package sent to the interlink node is acturally sent onto the CAN bus.
+It is not requirered, but then the send speed of the PC must be dramatically lowered to prevent sending packets faster then the CAN bus can handle.

 ## Not enough CPU power
 If the CAN bus is run at over 125kbaud, the STM32F10 is not powerful enough to recieve and transmit all packages in realtime.